business plans

 Business Plan Books

-There is a wide range of books available on the subject of business planning.
+There's a wide range of books available on the subject of business planning.
 Here are a few we recommend buying.
 You can either download them to your kindle or get them from your favourite local bookshop.

 The Definitive Business Plan

-Richard Stutely (FT/Prentice Hall).
-This is an excellent introduction to writing a business plan.
+This publication is an excellent introduction to writing a business plan.
 It is well-written and well-designed.
-It covers all the important areas including assessing competition, developing a strategy and working out a cash flow, as well as discussing formatting and presentation.
-However, if you have alot of business background and want to get straight to the key questions, then Michael O'Donnell's book below may be more suitable.
+It covers all the important areas including assessing competition, developing a strategy and working out cash flow, as well as discussing formatting and presentation.

 Writing Business Plans That Get Results: A Step-by-Step Guide

-Michael O'Donnell (Contemporary Books Inc.).
-Written in a workbook format, this excellent book sets out clearly and simply the most important questions that need to be answered in a business plan.
+Written in a workbook format, this excellent book sets out clearly and simply the most important questions that need answering in a business plan.
 However, if you need some background information about business issues, particularly around finance and cash flows, it would be wiser to consider Richard Stutely's book above.

 Business Plans: 45 Ways to Make Yours More Successful

-Brian Finch (Kogan Page).
 From his experience in writing his own business plans and in reading other people's plans, Finch gives tips on how to write a successful plan.

 30 Minutes to Write a Business Plan